 Herr David Reling-Burns, formerly Mr. David Burns, born 1963 in Liverpool, Great Britain, studied Graphic Design, specialising in Illustration, at De Montfort University, Leicester.
-(BA Hons Degree, 1987-90) Today however, David is a permanent resident of Germany, happily living in Stuttgart, at the heart of the Southern German region, Baden-Württemberg.
+(BA Hons Degree, 1987-90) Today however, David is a permanent resident of Germany, happily living in Stuttgart, at the heart of the Southern German region, Baden-Württemberg working as a freelance artist/designer and creating mostly rhyming picture books for little ones.

 In brief, mid 90’s, back in sunny Brighton on Great Britian’s South Coast, David became a director of Sussex Publishing Ltd. He gained valuable hands-on experience in desktop publishing, advancing his training as an illustrator and graphic designer with commissions in the immediate region and also worked from a second home in Brixton, London, too, contracted to Lambeth Counci, working on departmental, promotional and large format print projects.
 On returning homeward eventually to the Northwest, already having spent some twenty years in the South, he independently formed Fuse Graphic Design, trading from premises in the George Street Quarter of St. Helens, catering mainly to St. Helens Chamber of Commerce start-ups and such, in the creation of marketing materials, etc.